Frank-Pechar/react-project-manager/README.md

   - Rendering and updating state data using useState hook
   - Use of Set State callback function parameter to ensure most current state
   - Managed multiple states with one state object and individual values
-  - Passing props data by object and multiple values to components
-  - Use of props.children
+  - Usage of props and props.children
   - Maintaining minimum state management
   - Two way binding of input fields
   - Use of list Keys for unique id